kojix2/rubio-radio/README.md

 rubio
 ```

-The top 10,000 [Radio Browser](https://www.radio-browser.info/) stations are displayed by default.
-But, you can customize the count (note that currently, there are only about 32,000 [Radio Browser](https://www.radio-browser.info/) stations total).
+All [Radio Browser](https://www.radio-browser.info/) stations are displayed by default.
+But, you can customize the count with `--count COUNT` (note that currently, there are only about 33,000 [Radio Browser](https://www.radio-browser.info/) stations total).
+Setting the count to `-1` will fetch all stations.

 ```
 rubio --count 20000